 The consultation process for the raised thresholds to enable the 40 km/h speed limit took place in December 2013.
 We sent 1400 letters to residents informing them of the proposal asking for their feedback.
-The City received 22 responses – 17 in favour and 5 against.
+We received 22 responses – 17 in favour and 5 against.

 Darlington’s main street

 Abercrombie Street is the main street of Darlington village and runs between Broadway and Golden Grove Street in Darlington.

 The active centre of Darlington village, Abercrombie Street supports cafes, a small retail strip, small businesses, homes and a local park.
 It is a major walking route between Redfern railway station and The University of Sydney.

 We improved Abercrombie Street, widening the footpaths to improve pedestrian safety and encourage outdoor dining.
 We also improved the landscaping on both sides of Abercrombie Street, between Ivy and Shepherd streets.

 We have also made changes to traffic movement, including: